exotica-jewelry/multietch-dev/README.md

 `npm run create [path]`

-For example, `npm run create foo.md` will create a file at `content/foo.md`.
+For example, `npm run create about/foo/index.md` will create a file at `content/about/foo/index.md`.
+Because we use [Hugo's Page Bundles](https://gohugo.io/content-management/page-bundles/), we want to use the `dir/page/index.md` format rather than `dir/page.md` format; unfortunately it requires a little extra typing in the command.

 All instances of "Multi-Etch" in content are automatically replaced with a version that a) includes the `®` character, and b) won't break on the hyphens when wrapping, so you can just write `Multi-Etch` and let it do its work.
 See the `wordmark` parameter in [`params.toml`](https://github.com/exotica-jewelry/multietch-dev/blob/main/config/_default/params.toml) and the [`wordmark.html` function](https://github.com/exotica-jewelry/multietch-dev/blob/main/layouts/partials/function/wordmark.html).